Wander along carriage roads and foot trails as you pass through groves of American holly that embellish this unique peninsula.

 Mashpee and Sandwich, MA 02649

-Memorial Day to Labor Day: (This entrance is closed until further notice, please use the year-round entrance as listed below) From Rt.
+Memorial Day to Labor Day: The gate for limited seasonal beach parking is open Wednesday through Sunday, from 9am to 5pm.
+The gate may be closed once the lot reaches capacity or when staffing or weather conditions warrant otherwise.
+From Rt.
 6, take Exit 2 onto Rt.
 130 South and follow for 1.5 mi.
 Turn left onto Cotuit Rd. and follow for 3.4 mi.
 Then turn right onto South Sandwich Rd. and follow for 0.7 mi.
 Turn right onto unmarked road and follow to seasonal entrance and parking area (20 cars).

 Year-round: Same directions as above, but, after turning right onto South Sandwich Rd., follow for 0.6 mi to year-round entrance and parking area (6 cars) on right.
-For immediate access to Mashpee-Wakeby Pond, visitors are advised to use the seasonal parking area; Mashpee-Wakeby Pond is much further away along a circuitous trail from the year-round parking area.
+For immediate access to Mashpee-Wakeby Pond, visitors are advised to use the seasonal parking area when it’s in operation; Mashpee-Wakeby Pond is much further away along a circuitous trail from the year-round parking area.

 To view or download a trail map, click here.